Hedging the Drift: Learning to Optimize under Non-Stationarity: Problem Formulation for Drifting Linear Bandits

 \section{Problem Formulation for Drifting Linear Bandits}

 We start by introducing the notations to be used and the model formulation.
-From the current section to Section \ref{sec:bob}, we focus on the drifting linear bandit problem, which serves to illustrate our algorithmic framework.
-After that, we provide generalizations to a wide variety of bandit problems in drifting environments in Section \ref{sec:applications}.
+From the current section to the end of Section \ref{sec:bob}, we focus on the drifting linear bandit problem, which serves to illustrate our algorithmic framework.
+After that, we provide generalizations to other bandit problems in drifting environments in Section \ref{sec:applications}.